wncc/codewars-v4/docs/Pirate.md

 ## Investigation

-A pirate is able to investigate all 8 tiles surrounding it, by which it can find out what lies in those tiles.
+A pirate is able to investigate the tile it is on, and all 8 tiles surrounding it, by which it can find out what lies in those tiles.
 Tiles are referred to based on their direction with respect to the pirate.

 ![The names used to refer to the tiles adjacent to the pirate](/docs/media/directions.jpg)

-- **`investigate_current_position()`** : This function is used to investigate the current location of the pirate.
+- **`investigate_current()`** : This function is used to investigate the current location of the pirate.

 - **`investigate_up()`** : This function is used to investigate the area above the current location of the pirate.